Emekadavid/mushroom-classification/README.md

 [![Video Demonstration of the app](./image/mushroom_classification.PNG)](https://www.youtube.com/watch?v=_3N4q6Zv6TA).

+Click on the image above, and the video will start playing.
 Thanks for watching.
 I hope you do give the video a like.
 Have a great day.